Health gadgets can actually be unhealthy

 Advances in technology now mean we can keep a close and constant watch on a wide array of indicators including heartbeat, blood pressure, blood sugar levels, weight, sleep patterns, brain waves — in fact almost anything.

-But at what point does owning lots of health gadgets, making lots of measurements and setting targets become an irational obsession or even hypochodria?
+But at what point does owning lots of health gadgets, making lots of measurements and setting targets become an irrational obsession or even hypochondria?
 When does worrying about these, often arbitrary, figures become a threat to the health and well-being that we’re aiming for?
 Anxiety over failure to achieve a number does have health consequences.

 At its simplest level, most of us have felt gloom, frustration and self-loathing when the bathroom scales refuse to show any weight loss despite that new diet!

 A significant number of us now own a wearable fitness device ranging in price from a few pounds to many hundreds and often linked to smart phone apps.
 We also might have some sophisticated and ever cheaper gadgets aimed at those with diabetes, cardiac or obesity issues.
 There are about 170,000 health apps available to download and millions of smartphones already have them installed.